 What Can I Trade Using TradingView?

-- Stocks – tens of thousands of stocks, see above for exchange coverage
+- Stocks – tens of thousands of shares; see above for exchange coverage.

-- Forex (FX) Currencies – All the Major, Minor, Exotic currencies covered
+- Forex (FX) Currencies – All the Major, Minor, and Exotic currencies covered

 - Crypto Currencies – 26 including Bitcoin, Ripple, Ethereum, Bitcoin Cash